The Awakening Collective

 1. Moral Polarization as Hidden Shadow

-A practitioner may have seen through the personal self yet retain a belief that certain actions or qualities are inherently good.
-This seems harmless but beliefs block them from acknowledging the opposite aspect within themselves.
+A practitioner may have seen through the personal self yet retain a belief that certain actions or qualities are inherently good or effective.
+This seems harmless but these beliefs block them from acknowledging the opposite aspect within themselves.
 For example, viewing generosity as “good” may hide the shadow of selfishness, leading to covert manipulation, boundary violations, or rescuing behaviors.

-The inability to see, allow, accept, and integrate both sides of polarity creates an unseen aspect of self that projects its reality onto others, over and over again until it is seen, held, and allowed to exist within the self.
+The inability to see, allow, accept, and integrate both sides of ANY polarity creates an unseen aspect of self that projects its reality onto others, over and over again until it is seen, held, and allowed to exist within the self.
+This is most of what we do in my group.

 2. Projecting Unowned Traits Onto Others

-Someone who has transcended identity may believe they’ve outgrown anger, desire, or fear.
+Someone who has transcended identity (or reached what we call no-self) may believe they’ve transcended anger, desire, or fear.
 Beliefs like these can be especially dangerous because we really really want them to be true.
 This can create an impenetrable shield of denial.

-So when those emotions arise unconsciously, they are pushed outside of the self and projected onto others:
+So when those emotions arise unconsciously, they are pushed outside of experience and projected onto others:

 • “They’re the angry one.”